jhannes/identity-fun/README.md

 ### Task 0: Make sure the application runs

+Create an empty file in the project named `oauth2-providers.properties`.

 Run `com.johannesbrodwall.identity.IdentityServer` as a Java main class.
 The server should start on port 8080 (change IdentityServer if this port is unavailable).
 Go to http://localhost:8080.
 You should see a welcome page with the option of authorizing with several providers.

 Try to select Login with Google.
 It will generate a link that is invalid.
 Your task is to fix this